 - Spousal Referral Program Recruitment advantage — when recruiting someone to our community, we will forward the resume of their significant other to our Human Resource group members, assisting them in finding qualified employment in the Marshfield Area.

 - Networking — meet others in similar roles within our community, and utilize their knowledge as a resource, while keeping abreast of the latest Human Resource trends.

 Meetings are held the third Wednesday in September, October, November, January, February, March, April and May.
 Invited to member social in December at MACCI’s Business After 5.
 Various human resource-related topics are presented at the meetings, including a roundtable discussion and tour of host business.
-Cost is $60.00 per program year for MACCI members; $85 for prospective MACCI members. $5 for each additional registration from the same company.
+MACCI member cost is $60.00 per program year for a company’s first registration; $85 for prospective MACCI members. $5 for each additional registration from the same company.

 North Central WI Labor Market Trends, Information, and Updates – by Derek Heikkinen, North Central WI Workforce Development Board